CaroSanchez793/GoogleCloud/07_CloudVPC/VPC_Network.md

 ![Firewall Rule](img/02_FirewallRule.png)

-### Step 3: Asign the rule to an webserver instance in the new VPC
+### Step 3: Asign the rule to a webserver instance in the new VPC

 ![Instance](img/03_ApplyRuletoInstance.png)